-If you’re uncertain whether your Holdrege house has bad indoor air quality (IAQ), it possibly does.
+If you’re unsure whether your Holdrege home has bad indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more polluted than outdoors, which could create long-term health concerns.
+In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which can create long-term health concerns.

-We’ve made a list of the most ordinary origins of poor IAQ, the issues they make and how you can remedy these indoor air pollutants.
-If you’re concerned about the air inside your home, we recommend consulting with a pro like Durable Service about which solutions are a good fit for your house.
+We’ve compiled a list of the most frequent origins of inferior IAQ, the problems they create and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your house, we recommend talking with a professional like Durable Service about which products are ideal for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors released by common household things.
+Volatile organic compounds, or VOCs, are vapors emitted from common household products.

 - Building materials